 \section{Abstract}

-Recent years have witnessed a renewed interest in Boolean functions in explaining binary classifiers in the field of explainable AI (XAI).
-The standard approach to Boolean functions is based on propositional logic.
-We present a modal language of a ceteris paribus nature which supports reasoning about binary classifiers and their properties.
-We study a family of classifier models, axiomatize it and show completeness of our axiomatics.
-Moreover, we prove that satisfiability checking for our modal language relative to such a class of models is NP-complete.
+Recent years have witnessed a renewed interest in the explanation of classifier systems in the field of explainable AI (XAI).
+The standard approach is based on propositional logic.
+We present a modal language which supports reasoning about binary input classifiers and their properties.
+We study a family of classifier models, axiomatize it as two proof systems regarding the cardinality of the language and show completeness of our axiomatics.
+Moreover, we show that the satisfiability checking problem for our modal language is NEXPTIME-complete in the infinite-variable case, while it becomes polynomial in the finite-variable case.
+We moreover identify an interesting NP fragment of our language in the infinite-variable case.
 We leverage the language to formalize counterfactual conditional as well as a variety of notions of explanation including abductive, contrastive and counterfactual explanations, and biases.
 Finally, we present two extensions of our language: a dynamic extension by the notion of assignment enabling classifier change and an epistemic extension in which the classifier's uncertainty about the actual input can be represented.